Wednesday, November 22, 2023

 7. Pinakbet

-Pinakbet or pakbet originated from the Ilocos region but is widely adopted across the Philippines.
-It’s a stew of vegetables (string beans, eggplant, squash, okra, and bitter melon) with shrimp paste and meat, usually from pork or chicken.
+Pinakbet or pakbet originated from Ilocos region but is widely adopted across the entire Philippines.
+It’s a stew of vegetables (string beans, eggplant, squash, okra, and bitter melon) with shrimp paste and meat usually from pork or chicken.
 It can be a great side dish for a meat-heavy main course and is a Filipino favorite due to its texture.
-It is also one of the Filipino vegetable dishes commonly served on carinderia menu all over the Philippines.
+It is also one of the Filipino vegetable dishes commonly served in carinderia menu all over the Philippines.

-A pinakbet dish a meat vegetable stew with shrimp paste that many Filipinos love to eat as a side dish or the main course because of its distinct salty flavor.
-A mixture of various veggies (the tender and earthy sweet taste of pumpkin/squash, the crunchiness of the green beans, and the bitter taste of the bitter melon, for example) creates a distinction over other typical Filipino dishes.
+A pinakbet dish basically a meat vegetable stew with shrimp paste that many Filipinos love to eat as a side dish or the main course because of its distinct salty flavor.
+A mixture of various veggies (tender and earthy sweet taste of pumpkin/squash, crunchiness of the green beans, and the bitter taste of the bitter melon, for example) creates a distinction over other typical Filipino dishes.

 8. Ginataan